How long does it take to receive inheritance from a will?

 Understanding the complexities involved in estate administration and the legal requirements for distributing assets, our approach is tailored to meet the unique needs of our clients.

-For further guidance and advice, visit Maritime Capital and allow us to assist you in safeguarding your inheritance and maximising your potential as a high net worth individual.
+For further guidance and advice, Maritime Capital will assist you in safeguarding your inheritance and maximising your potential as a high net worth individual.